EDiLD/shiny_apps/glm_explorer/introduction.md

 ## Introduction

 With this little application you can simulate data with known effects and properties and then can fit GLM to this data.
-Aim of this little App is to let you explore Generalized Linear Models, to fit these to data that fits and don't fit and the show you the resulting diagnostic plots.
+Aim of this little App is to let you explore interactively Generalized Linear Models, to fit these to data that fits and don't fit and the show you the resulting diagnostic plots.
 `Exercises` will guide you.
 Overall you should get a better understanding of GLMs, their application and diagnostics.